gcirik/recycling-landing-page/README.md

 # Recycle Landing Page

-A very simple SPA to present how to recycle with pure HTML and CSS.
+A very simple SPA to present how to bin less, recycle more!

 ### Prerequisites